MCFpy/mcf/docs/source/FAQ.rst

   If you're getting an error with Ray, try resetting the kernel before every training.
 This can often solve issues related to Ray.
 If the problem persists, please use the `issue tracker <https://github.com/MCFpy/mcf/issues>`__.

-- **The package installed successfully, but I'm getting an error when I try to import it.
+- **The package has been installed successfully, but I'm getting an error when I try to import it.
 What should I do?**

   This could be due to a conflict with other packages or an `issue <https://github.com/MCFpy/mcf/issues>`__ with your Python environment.
 Try creating a new virtual environment and installing the package there.
 If the problem persists, please open an `issue <https://github.com/MCFpy/mcf/issues>`__ on the GitHub repository.